aybouatr/pipex/README.md

-         Here’s a simple definition for each of the Unix system calls first you can start this video is very useful : https://youtu.be/Vax97MIL_uI?si=682KskoLRsWIxyeK
+         Here’s a simple definition for each of the Unix system calls First, you can start by saying that this video is very useful : https://youtu.be/Vax97MIL_uI?si=682KskoLRsWIxyeK

 1. open